 In one of my three paternal/child 'relationships', which was at the time was struggling for true empathy and understanding, we jointly ditched the word "Dad".
 I encouraged my "son" to call me Open and to embrace me exactly as he found me, without expectation.
 Likewise, I allowed myself to see him less of a "son" (in a labeled sense) and to address him as I found him.

 I can tell you it had a deeply profound effect, like switching from night to day.
 Any expectations (including karma on his part) positively broke up and floated away like a helium balloon with the "Dad" label attached.
 Although we are both very different - in many ways like chalk and cheese - we have come to totally accept each other the way we are.
-It's taken all of the stress out of our relationship and now we have a fantastic mutual 'relating' situation that honours both.
+It took much of the stress out of our relationship, that led to a mutual 'relating' situation which honours both.

 The new relating

 My first marriage ended because my own dramatic awakening through a car crash which my partner struggled to relate to.
 My personality changed overnight - I couldn't be so constrained anymore.
 There was a rightness to our parting - our paths were strongly diverging (it often happens when one awakens and the other doesn't).

 So I don't see relationships in the 'till death us do part' manner.
 I believe we have 'sacred agreements' at a soul level to work out with one another.
 Once the lessons have been learned, either the relationship will evolve and grow together, or the path of the souls will part and each go separate ways to pastures new.

 When I came into relationship the second time, I can openly say it was with some trepidation.
 I had discovered blissful freedom.
 I didn't want to be constrained again.
 I simply knew all souls were meant to be free.
 I remember taking myself off into nature one day, having had a challenging time, pondering my new relationship, when the following realisation popped into my heart...